top of page

 The noun 'vendor' has its roots in the Latin language.
 It is derived from the Latin word 'venditor,' which is a combination of 'vendere,' meaning 'to sell,' and the suffix '-tor,' denoting the doer of an action.
 This term made its way into Old French as 'vendeur' and eventually entered Middle English as 'vendor.'
 Throughout its linguistic journey, the word has retained its fundamental meaning of someone who sells goods or services to customers.
 In modern usage, a vendor can refer to individuals, businesses, or entities engaged in commercial transactions, offering products or services to the market for purchase.

-Quiz: Find the meaning of the noun vendor:
+Find the correct meaning of the noun vendor:

 Try Again!